BCT Digital ranked among top 70 global risk management firms by Chartis

 About BCT Digital:

-BCT Digital, a digital transformation company, focuses on delivering FinTech, RegTech, and SustainTech solutions to international banking and financial markets, and key industry sectors, on a global scale.
-The core of BCT Digital's offerings lies in the ability to identify gaps and build solutions that are both specifically suited to India and yet scalable to the global markets.
-BCT Digital, a niche player in the RegTech arena, adopts emerging technologies to enable financial institutions to mitigate risks, ensure liquidity and improve customer engagement.
-For more information, visit https://www.bctdigital.ai
+BCT Digital, a global risk and compliance products technology company, focuses on delivering FinTech, RegTech, and SustainTech solutions to international banking and financial markets.
+The core of BCT Digital's offerings lie in the ability to identify gaps and build solutions that are suited to India and scalable to the global markets.
+BCT Digital adopts emerging technologies to enable financial institutions mitigate risks, ensure liquidity and improve customer engagement.
+To know more, visit https://www.bctdigital.ai

 Logo: https://mma.prnewswire.com/media/2461349/BCT_Digital_Logo.jpg